lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

    - The verifier fetches this data via mTLS and validates the nonce, ensuring the location is current at the time of SVID issuance.
    - No microservice call is made during attestation - geolocation data is validated cryptographically.
    - **Note**: Runtime verification at the enterprise gateway (Envoy WASM Filter) still uses the mobile location verification microservice for CAMARA API verification:
-     - Microservice looks up sensor in database (priority: sensor_id > sensor_imei > sensor_imsi)
+     - Microservice utilizes **DB-LESS flow** (priority) if coordinates are provided in SVID claims; falls back to DB-BASED lookup otherwise.
      - Microservice verifies device location via CAMARA APIs:
-       - Token caching: auth_req_id (persisted) and access_token (with expiration) are cached
+       - Token caching: auth_req_id (persisted) and access_token (with expiration) are cached.
        - Location verification caching: `verify_location` results are cached with configurable TTL (default: 15 minutes).
-The actual CAMARA API is called at most once per TTL period; subsequent calls within the TTL return the cached result.
-     - Attestation fails if location verification fails
+     - Verifier returns success/failure based on CAMARA response.
    - Enables geofencing and location-based policy enforcement

 ---